 Compatibility Between Scion and Rootstock

-The success of grafting is not only in the physical joining of rootstock and scion, it goes further to integrate with two grating materials.
+The success of grafting is not only in the physical joining of rootstock and scion, it goes further to integrate with two grafting materials.
 This compatibility ultimately determines whether graft union formation will succeed, resulting in an enhanced vigor and reduced stress susceptibility (Frey et al., 2020).
 Graft pairs that are compatible frequently result in more desirable fruit-bearing ability and resistance to biotic and abiotic stress, which can promote wider application for the genotypes with high yield (Pugalendhi et al., 2021).

 An important component of compatibility is the control of phytohormones between graft union.
 For example, it has been shown that apple mutants on dwarfing rootstocks accumulate different amounts of the hormones that prime flowering, with consequences for the growth patterns and potential implications for productivity and fruit load (Kviklys & Samuolienė, 2020).
 There are some rootstocks that can mitigate stress effects as to ensure elevated growth and fruiting levels in grafted scions (Guimarães et al., 2019\]). scion and rootstock compatibility is crucialto the successful implementation ofgrafting.
 Normal grafting leads to integrated organics and physiological relations which ultimately lead to a better agronomic performance.

 Either compatibility between scion and rootstock is a decisive factor for the successful grafting of plant, dwarfing effect in the fruit crops.
 Compatibility is the capacity of the scion (upper portion with fruiting characteristics) and rootstock (lower part influencing growth and vigor) to establish a functional graft union that permits an efficient transport of nutrients and water, hormonal cross talk, and structural support.
-Un-compatable graft unions produce weak unions, reduced tree vigor or failure; and compatible grafts creates beneficial dwarfing effects that allows smaller trees sizes and leads to precocity (earlier fruit production) being capable for higher density planings.
+Uncompatable graft unions produce weak unions, reduced tree vigor or failure; and compatible grafts creates beneficial dwarfing effects that allows smaller trees sizes and leads to precocity (earlier fruit production) being capable for higher density plantings.

 Physiology of Dwarfing and Stimulation Through Scion-Rootstock Relationships

-Hormonal regulation: Proper scion-rootstock combinations ensure the balance transport of hormones (e.g., auxin, cytokinin and gibberellin) to the vigor.
+Hormonal regulation: Proper scion-rootstock combinations ensure the balance transport of hormones (e.g., auxin, cytokinin and gibberellin). .
 The decrease in the abundance of gibberellins or changed auxin transport, as it has often been observed with dwarfing rootstocks, restrains vegetative growth.
 For example, in apple the compatibility of M9 rootstock with scion cultivars such as ‘Gala’ results in reduced tree height by affecting auxin-signaling pathways (Auxendaleaux et al., manuscript under review).

-Transport of Nutrient and Water: gCompatibility leads to more efficient vasculature conduction across the graft union.
+Transport of Nutrient and Water: Compatibility leads to more efficient vasculature conduction across the graft union.
 The size of xylem vessels in dwarfing rootstocks is smaller (e.g., Quince for pear), resulting in reduced hydraulic conductance and, consequently, a restricted vascular flow to scion tissues (Foster et al., 2017).

 Genetic and Epigenetic Interactions: The exchange of mobile mRNAs and epigenetic signals in compatible grafts may result in that the growth of scion is affected.
 Mismatches between rootstocks and scions can "interfere" with these signals, whereas in compatible dwarfing grafts (e.g., apple M27) epigenetic changes at the graft junction act to strengthen dwarfing phenotypes (Xu et al., 2022).